gustav-masch/gustav-masch.github.io/report.md

 This figure highlights the top correlations between sentiment measures and returns 3–10 days after the 10-K filing.
 </p>

-This longer-term view reveals that **overall sentiment**—as opposed to topic-specific variables—exhibits stronger correlations with stock performance.
+This longer-term view reveals that **overall sentiment**, as opposed to topic-specific variables—, xhibits stronger correlations with stock performance.
 This may suggest that the broader tone of the filing has a sustained influence on investor expectations and market valuation.